It’s time we had a serious discussion about the risk-based system…

 The advanced payments infrastructure, almost zero policing of fraud-related crime, and use of the world’s most widely used business language, has made Britain the global incubator for scams.

 Money launderers exploit the poor standard of identification checks, the weaknesses in manual processes and physical documentation requirements to slip through the net.
+Read more about money laundering red flags to be on the look out for in our blog.

 Just two years ago, Commerzbank’s London branch was fined more than £37 million for a series of compliance failings, including outdated customer onboarding processes.
 The bank allowed a queue of 2,350 accounts awaiting background checks to build up, but some were able to trade freely, in clear contravention of the Financial Conduct Authority (FCA) rules.